 Our overall research aim is to understand how genetic, epigenetic and gene expression variation cause variation in health and disease traits in human, using statistical and machine learning approaches.
-Current projects in our group are divided along the following themes:
+Current projects in the group are divided along the following themes:

 Theme 1: Gene regulatory networks

-We are interested in the development of models, algorithms and software to infer causal gene regulatory networks from multiple omics data.
+I am interested in the development of models, algorithms and software to infer causal gene regulatory networks from multiple omics data.
 The key challenge here is causal inference: to transform patterns of co-expression among transcripts, proteins, metabolites and phenotypes into truly predictive models of biological systems.

-Theme 2: Causal variants
+Theme 2: Imaging genetics

-Theme 3: Machine learning
+Theme 3: Graph representation learning

 Yet another new research direction, where we are exploring the use of graph convolutional network models and reinforcement learning for representing and optimizing graph structures, particularly for applications in large-scale Bayesian network structure learning.